-When compared to other accounting designations, the CMA exam requirements are quite clear and easy to fulfill.
+When compared to other accounting designations, the CMA certification requirements are quite clear and easy to fulfill.

-But we’re not discussing low failing rates today.
-Instead I’m going to focus on how you can fulfill the education portion of your CMA exam requirements.
+Today we’re discussing how you can fulfill the education portion of your CMA certification requirements.

 Are You Attending an Approved School?